 His Excellency UK Ambassador to the Philippines Daniel Pruce shared his insights about the Philippines’ business climate from the perspective of the United Kingdom.

-In his talk during the 2019 Philippine Business Outlook Briefing attended by different company executives from the bank, information technology, manufacturing, retail and other sectors which was spearheaded by the British Chamber of Commerce Philippines, the UK Ambassador said that UK remains bullish with the business climate of the Philippines.
+In his talk during the 2019 Philippine Business Outlook Briefing attended by different company executives from the bank, information technology, manufacturing, retail, and other sectors which were spearheaded by the British Chamber of Commerce Philippines, the UK Ambassador said that the UK remains bullish with the business climate of the Philippines.

-“Currently, more than £1B British investments has been placed in the Philippines, and UK remains the leading European investor in the Philippines”, Pruce added.
+“Currently, more than £1B British investments have been placed in the Philippines, and the UK remains the leading European investor in the Philippines”, Pruce added.

 But the British Ambassador also pointed out that the £1B British investments to the Philippines does not end there, as the United Kingdom will continue to bring in more investors to the Philippines and deepen the relationships of the Philippines and the United Kingdom.